 Though Route 66 travelers meet the beginnings of the urban sprawl in San Bernardino, from there forward, it progressively gets more congested as you near Los Angeles.
 Like other large cities on Route 66, such as Chicago and St. Louis, new development has taken over many vintage-era businesses.
 However, given the growth of America’s second-largest city and its suburbs, there remains a surprising number of historic icons if you know where to look.
 Taking your time through the many cities forming the 60-mile stretch to Los Angeles will provide several picturesque motels, restaurants, signs, and museums for those along the trek of the Mother Road.

-When Route 66 began, it’s purpose was to connect the small towns between Chicago and the Pacific Coast and at that time, most of the Los Angeles suburbs were small towns, filled with mom and pop diners, motels, roadside fruit stands, and curio shops.
+When Route 66 began, its purpose was to connect the small towns between Chicago and the Pacific Coast, and at that time, most of the Los Angeles suburbs were small towns filled with mom-and-pop diners, motels, roadside fruit stands, and curio shops.

 But in the rush to California, for which Route 66 was partially responsible, the area boomed as travelers escaped the dust bowls of the Midwest, attracted to the climate and opportunities that the Golden State provided.